spr-networks/spr-mitmproxy/README.md

 ### PLUS users: mitmproxy with transparent forwarding

-With PLUS's PFW extension, you can forward to the container without having the device join the group
+With PLUS's PFW extension, you can forward to the container without having the client use a proxy

 <img width="1444" alt="image" src="https://github.com/user-attachments/assets/ade223fa-e124-4128-94d5-7bfd5d83f8f2">